 There's a good chance that both you and your spouse need therapy, but it is not worth trying to force them to attend couple's counseling if they are not willing.
 The next best thing is to find yourself a good therapist to talk to.
 A licensed psychologist can listen to your concerns and help you work through the myriad of issues your facing, including a sense of betrayal.
 The best thing about a therapist is that they're objective.

 Family and friends are great if you need support, but they can't be objective when it comes to your spouse and your marriage.
 Those close to you may even cause you more damage because they love you and don't want to see you hurt.
 Because of that, they may advise you to leave or strike back at your spouse.
 If you want to keep your marriage intact, don't add fuel to the fire.

 Do What Is Right For You

 A midlife crisis can have varying degrees of severity.
-If they become involved with another person, start recklessly spending money, develop an addiction, or become abusive, you may be inclined to take action.
+If your spouse becomes involved with another person, start recklessly spending money, develop an addiction, or become abusive, you may be inclined to take action.
 These are destructive behaviors that should be addressed or abandoned.

-The thing to remember is, no matter which road you take, you don’t have to allow your spouse to drag you down to their level.
+The thing to remember is that no matter which road you take, you don’t have to allow your spouse to drag you down.
 When dealing with someone in a midlife crisis, it is best to always take the high road.
 Don’t do anything you might regret or feel ashamed of.
-In other words, just because your spouse is a victim of a midlife crisis doesn’t mean you have to fall, victim, too.
+In other words, just because your spouse is a victim of a midlife crisis doesn’t mean you have to fall victim, too.